Why you can trust Insurify

 Conclusion: Don’t Count on Medicare to Cover It

 Unfortunately, Medicare has no standard for covering therapeutic equipment like walk-in tubs.
 Even so, you may find financial support through tax credits or grants.
-And even if you can’t find financial support, a walk-in tub may be worth the expense if it adds to the quality of your life.
-Don’t forget there are less costly options for making your bath safe and comfortable.
-The best thing is to find what works for you.
+And even if you can’t find financial support, a walk-in tub and its less-expensive alternatives are worth the expense if it adds to the quality of your life.